AnimatedCoding/WhatsNewKit/README.md

 ```

 Or navigate to your Xcode project then select `Swift Packages`, click the “+” icon and search for `WhatsNewKit`.

-The package uses the [Equatable Macro](https://github.com/ordo-one/equatable), so Xcode will ask if you are OK with that macro

 ## Example